|

 auction houses stepping-in to fill the void.

-Anyone who has ever been on a cruise knows that the cruise lines make most of their money from
+Anyone who has ever been on a cruise knows

-ships now offer “fine
+lucratively, many ships now offer "fine investment" art, sold by many

-investment” art, sold by many auction houses, all geared for the cruising public.
+auction houses, all geared for the cruising public.

 The fine art registry does not have a opinion of cruise ship art auctions

-After getting my North Carolina auctioneer license I
+After getting my North

-learned that the state has strict auction regulations that prevent unscrupulous auctioneers from taking
+regulations that prevent unscrupulous auctioneers from taking advantage of

-Sadly, it's not the same on the high seas and I hope that Congress will soon
+the high seas and I hope that Congress will soon pass a Bill to regulate cruise

-pass a Bill to regulate cruise auctions that serve US passengers.
-The
+auctions that serve US passengers.
+The Department of Justice has already

-Department of Justice has already ruled that cruise ships that serve Americans
+ruled that cruise ships that serve Americans must comply with the Americans with

-must comply with the Americans with Disabilities Act (the ADA).
+Disabilities Act (the ADA).

-I decided to do some web research to
+I decided to do some web research to see

 - Fine art Registry -